|Study Period:||2018- 2026|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- Renewable energy is expected to witness significant growth in the Nigerian power EPC market owing to the supportive government policies and upcoming renewable energy projects in the country.
+- Renewable energy is expected to witness significant growth in the Nigerian power EPC market due to the country's supportive government policies and upcoming renewable energy projects.

-- Emerging market such as distributed power generation, smart grids, and energy storage are expected to create an ample amount of opportunities to the players in the near future.
+- Emerging markets such as distributed power generation, smart grids, and energy storage are expected to create ample opportunities for the players in the near future.

 - The rise in domestic electricity demand led to increased electricity generation targets, which are likely to drive the demand for new power generation and T&D projects in the country during the forecast period.

 Key Market Trends

 - As of 2019, the Nigerian power sector is dominated by thermal power generation, accounting for about 80% of the total power generation in the country.
 However, the thermal industry is witnessing slow growth due to inadequate infrastructure and disruptions in the regular gas supply.
 Therefore, the Nigerian government is now focusing on renewable energy to meet the electricity demand, as the country has an abundance of various renewable energy resources, particularly solar, wind, biomass, and small hydropower (SHP).

 - As of 2019, Nigeria’s solar photovoltaic (PV) installed capacity reached 28 MW in 2019, representing an increase of 47.36%, compared to 19 MW in 2018.
 The Renewable Energy Master Plan was launched in 2011 to increase the share of renewable energy in the country by 10% by 2025, compared to around 3%, in 2019.

 - As of 2019, there were about 1436 MW of renewable power plants under construction, including the small hydropower plants.
 Solar power accounts for about 94% of the upcoming renewable power plants’ capacity in the country.